 Saint Helena: Longwood House – Napoleon’s Last Abode

 What do you do with a maniacal dictator who keeps coming back for more power?
 Send him to a remote island in the middle of nowhere and settle him in a remote house and wait for him to die of boredom.
-In 1815, the British shipped Napoléon to Saint Helena where he arrived after 10 brutal weeks of a sea journey.
+In 1815, the British shipped Napoleon to Saint Helena where he arrived after 10 brutal weeks of a sea journey.
 He was settled into Briars Pavillion initially and soon transferred to a large Longwood House standing in the middle of the island, far from other settlements, and supposedly damp, cold, and rat-infested.
-Here Napoleon stayed lonely, cold, miserable, and bored, and cursing the day he invaded Russia and perhaps thinking that nobody would ever repeat this mistake again.
-He probably walked around the enormous estate, looked out toward the horizon, toiled in his garden (he did bring flowers from France), and wrote a voluminous memoir along the lines of “Dummies’ Guide to Ruling the World”.
-Today, the Longwood House is one of the most important Napoleonic museums in the world – it has all the original furniture and 900 artifacts: his tables, chairs, books, memoirs, bed he died in, and even the copper bathtub he bathed in (it’s really small, but I guess Napoleon felt it was spacial; and some of today’s world leaders would also fit comfortably – Macron or Putin).
-The museum is elaborate and extensive and a an automatic audio-guide overloads you with information above and beyond you ever wanted to hear.
-Napoleon spent 6 long years in the Longwood House and died in 1821 and buried on Saint Helena.
-Interestingly, Longwood House is considered to be a French territory on Saint Helena overseen by a special consul (most certainly a Napoleon-phile like most all people who come here and endure the long tour).
+Longwood House was originally built in the late 18th century as a residence for the East India Company’s island governor.
+Here, Napoleon stayed lonely, cold, miserable, and bored.
+The British government imposed strict restrictions on his activities and communications, but supplied him with copious amount of wine and booze.
+He walked around the enormous estate, looked out toward the horizon, toiled in his garden (he did bring flowers from France), and wrote voluminous memoirs.
+Today, the Longwood House is one of the most important Napoleonic museums in the world – it has all the original furniture and 900 artifacts: his tables, chairs, books, memoirs, bed he died in, and even the copper bathtub he bathed in (very small size).
+Napoleon spent 6 long years in the Longwood House and died in 1821 and was buried on Saint Helena (next post).
+Interestingly, Longwood House is considered to be a French territory on Saint Helena overseen by a special consul.